How to Capitalise on a Crisis and Make Meaningful Career Change Happen

 When I think about my Covid cohort of clients, I can give you proof-points for capitalizing on a crisis.

-- Another who needed to feel part of the Covid-solution for real people and formed a dedicated task force marrying her global company’s portfolio of products to the needs of the end-user in that disrupted time.
+• Another who needed to feel part of the Covid-solution for real people and formed a dedicated task force marrying her global company’s portfolio of products to the needs of the end-user in that disrupted time.

 So, there’s the proven track record.
 The secret to capitalizing on any career crisis lies in a breadcrumbs strategy as old as fairy tales.
-I hope bringing your most pivotal priorities into sight will help you capitalize on your career crisis and radically commit to the change you really want for yourself.
+I hope bringing your most pivotal priorities into sight will help you capitalise on your career crisis and radically commit to the change you really want for yourself.

 Because while 2020 disrupted our freedom and brought plenty of unwelcome constraints and an abundance of uncertainty, it also provided a container to be resilient, clear-sighted and a little obsessive, in all the right ways to incubate meaningful career change!
 So now we know how.